krmgns/dom/README.md

 - It does not use [PHP DOM](//php.net/book.dom)
 - "For now", it designed for only create and modify HTML/XML documents
 - Set your autoloder first to get it work well
-- See all method maps of objects after examples
+- See all method maps of objects after samples
 - See `pre()` and `prd()` functions in `test.php`
 - Requires PHP >= 5.3

-**Example: HTML Documents**
+**Sample: HTML Documents**

 ```php
 // Create first Document node (default #document)